LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/user_manual/anon_user.md

 - Look and feel:
     - Language: choose UI language (app specific);
     - UI theme: choose between light, dark, totally dark or system theme;
-    - Use dynamic colors: (on Android 12+) generate a palette based on your background dominant color;
     - System notification and navigation bar theme: if you enable edge-to-edge display, choosing " Transparent" makes the status and nav bar completely transparent, otherwise they have the system color with a slight alpha to make them more visible;
     - Show navigation bar titles: include the section titles in the bottom navigation bar;
     - Colors and fonts: opens the color and font configuration screen;
 - Post and comments:
-    - Post layout: choose a layout (Card, Compact, Full) for posts
+    - Post layout: choose a layout (Card, Compact, Full) for posts;
+    - Use display names for users and communities: if enabled, uses the user display name and the community title whenever possible, otherwise fallbacks to Lemmy handles;
     - Vote format: see the score of posts and comments as aggregated (`upvotes - downvotes`), split or percentage (`upvotes / (upvotes + downvotes) * 100`);
     - Full height images: show images with scaled width and full height (instead of capping the